A Unified Framework for Continual Learning and Unlearning

-\textbf{Ablation Studies}\\ \textit{\underline{$5\times2$ task distribution setting in CIFAR-10:}} The impact of varying buffer sizes on single task unlearning in a $5\times2$ task distribution setting is illustrated in Table~\ref{tab:cifar10_5x2}.
-The experiment explores the impact of different buffer sizes on performance of CL/UL execution sequence, which involves learning 2 Tasks and then unlearning Task 2.
+Single task unlearning in a $5\times2$ task distribution setting is given in Table~\ref{tab:cifar10_5x2}.
+The experiment explores the impact of different buffer sizes on performance of CL/UL execution sequence, which involves learning two Tasks and then unlearning Task 2.
 The results show the accuracy percentages for 10 tasks (C0 to C9) across different buffer sizes.
 As the buffer size increases, we observe a general improvement in performance, particularly in retaining accuracy for previously learned tasks.
 With a buffer size of 200, there's a noticeable drop in accuracy for task 2 (C1) after unlearning, while other tasks maintain relatively high accuracy.
-As the buffer size increases to 500 and then to 5120, the accuracy for task 2 after unlearning improves significantly (from 0.0 percent to 5.4 percent to 26.4 percent), indicating better retention of partial information.
+As the buffer size increases to 500 and then to 5120, the accuracy for task 2 after unlearning improves significantly (from $\sim0.0$ percent to 5.4 percent to 26.4 percent), indicating better retention of partial information.
 Additionally, the accuracy for other tasks generally improves or remains stable with larger buffer sizes, suggesting that increased buffer capacity allows for better preservation of knowledge across tasks during the continual learning and unlearning process.